Vlad32-creator/Parser/README.md

 Each command must end with a semicolon ;

 Use data for #ids, and alldata for .classes and tags

+🔹 About screenshot:

+Screenshot is optional for input.

+For select screenshot enter screenshot:true;
+if you enter somthing else in value screenshot dont work exemple:  screenshot:tru;.

+Screenshot returns always on last position in array.

 🔁 Response format:
 Returns a JSON object: